aurelia/site-generator/lib/app/docs/api/pal/index.md

 #### Properties

 * `chunk: string` - Add the module to a chunk by name
-* `exports: string` - Optionally declare which exports are used.
+* `exports: ` - Optionally declare which exports are used.
 This enables tree-shaking when only few out of many exports are used.

 #### Methods